hobbitalastair/feedutils/README.md

 # feedutils

-A series of utilites for dealing with feeds, aimed mostly at the Atom feed format.
+A series of utilites for dealing with feeds.

 - `feed-read` - open all the unread entries.
 - `feed-update` - update all the feeds.